Pastries & Tarts | Easter | White Chocolate | Hazelnuts

 - For the filling, mix toasted ground hazelnuts, sugar and melted butter until combined.

 - Preheat the oven to 180 C and grease lined baking tray.

-- Use the sharp knife to cut the dough into 12 equal pieces.
+- Use a dough scraper to cut the dough into 12 equal pieces.
 Grab one teaspoon of hazelnut filling and put in the centre of the dough then lightly roll each piece into a smooth ball, closing the cut edges.